goodwin-matt/nlp_course_assignments/1_tools_setup/intro.md

 ### Knowledge Check

 1. On a scale of 1-10 how much experience do you have coding in Python, 1 being no experience, 10 being world-class expert?
-I would rate myself a 6 out of 10
 If you've coded in Python before what type of projects/work have you done?
+I would rate myself a 6 out of 10.
 Using classes and functions to solve various problems using few libraries.

 2. Have you ever built an ML model before?
 If so, what type(s) of model(s)?
 No